KopfdesDaemons/odt-templater-website/public/docs/getting-started-browser.md

 The odt templater requires the content of the ODT file as a string as a parameter.
 The content must be read from the `content.xml` file within the ODT file.
 Any ZIP library, such as [JSZip](https://www.npmjs.com/package/jszip) or [PizZip](https://www.npmjs.com/package/pizzip?activeTab=code), can be used for this task.

+There is a [GitHub repository](https://github.com/KopfdesDaemons/odt-templater-examples) with the following example.

 ```js
 async function generateOdtDocument() {
   const data = {